ssah-blr/eks-kube-cost-poc/README.md

 - Python Based application to get Cost Details of Kubernetes Workloads.
 - Works like a cluster level agent / exporter
 - Can be used to generate json data Or as a prometheus exporter.
-- Json data can be exported to tools like AWS insights / tableu / snowflake.
+- Json data can be exported to tools like AWS insights etc..

 ![Alt text](EKS-Cost-App.png?raw=true "EKS Cost App")